 The history of competitive swimwearMarch 11, 2016

-One of the biggest changes in competitive swimming since the first Olympic Games in 1986 has been in swimwear.
+One of the biggest changes in competitive swimming since the first modern Olympic Games in 1896 has been in swimwear.
 Read on for a brief history of competitive swimwear.

 At the early stagings of the Games, men and women used to wear one-piece swimsuits made of wool, fully covering their bodies from hips to shoulders.

 In 1928, the first real breakthrough in the history of competitive swimwear was made with the introduction of the racerback swimsuit by Speedo – then known as Fortitude – which allowed a greater movement in the arms.